acheng742/project_final3_cheng_amanda/README.md

 ### Custom jQuery

-- I did not use any resources outside of class for this code.
+- I did not use any resources outside of the lectures and my notes on this code.

 ### Custom JavaScript